-Also, know about the National Eligibility Test conducted by CSIR i.e. – CSIR NET Exam!
+Also, know about the National Eligibility Test conducted by NTA i.e. – CSIR NET Exam

 As discussed above, the CSIR Awards are presented to celebrate outstanding performances in various research areas of Science & Technology Departments.
 Below in this blog, you can know more about all the 3 awards presented by CSIR.

 The Shanti Swarup Bhatnagar (SSB) Prize is named after the founder Director of the Council of Scientific & Industrial Research (CSIR), the late Dr. (Sir) Shanti Swarup Bhatnagar.

 The Prize is given to outstanding performers in the field of Science & Technology.

 In 1958, the award was presented for the first time to Mr. Kariamanickam Srinivasa Krishnan for his discovery of Raman Scattering.

 The CSIR has released a list of recipients for the Shanti Swarup Bhatnagar Prize in Science and Technology for 2020.

 Check out the complete details for the SSB Prize below.

 The Council of Scientific & Industrial Research has set some specific guidelines to determine the eligibility conditions for the nominees of this notable Shanti Swarup Bhatnagar Award.

 Please check whether you are eligible or not for this award -